Baasic/baasic-rest-api/rest-api/article-acl-delete-by-user.md

 - ***204  No Content***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested ACL policy has been successfully removed.
+ Requested ACL policy has been successfully removed.

 - ***400  Bad Request***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action could not be understood by the system.
-Make sure that the following requirements are fulfilled:
+ Requested action could not be understood by the system.
- - user parameter is specified,
- - provided access action abbreviation is valid and
- - specified user exists in the system.

 - ***401  Unauthorized***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Requested action requires authentication.
+ Requested action requires authentication.

 - ***403  Forbidden***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; System refuses to fulfill the requested action because of insufficient privileges.
-To delete intended ACL permission, current user needs:
+ System refuses to fulfill the requested action because of insufficient privileges.
- 1. to be an account owner or
- 2. to be assigned Super Administrators role or
- 3. to have DELETE access permissions for the specified article resource.

 - ***404  Not Found***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Specified article resource does not exist in the system.
+ Specified article resource does not exist in the system.

 - ***500  Internal Server Error***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A generic error has occurred on the system.
+ A generic error has occurred on the system.